MvvmCross/MvvmCross/docs/_documentation/tutorial/the-tip-calc-tutorial.md

 ---
+layout: documentation
-title: "The Tip Calc tutorial"
+title: The Tip Calc tutorial
-excerpt: ""
+category: Tutorials
 ---
 In this first Model-View-ViewModel project, we’ll create a simple single screen cross-platform application for calculating the tip at a restaurant.